willurmston/los-angeles-ends/README.md

 ## dither.sh

 This is the bash script that dithers videos.
-To use it:

-1. Install the dependencies (listed at the top of the file)
+To use it, follow the instructions at the top of the file.
-2. Put your video file in the same directory as the script
-3. Run `sh dither.sh my-input-video-file.mp4`

-You can tweak the `GAMMA` value in the script to adjust for the brightness of videos
+## Deploying

+1. Run `npm run build`
+2. Upload all of the contents of the `/build` directory to your server, **including** `.htaccess`

 ## CLI Commands